OpenPecha/Toolkit/docs/docs/tools/cloud-vision-key.md

 <img width="1196" alt="Creating a new key (1)" src="https://user-images.githubusercontent.com/51434640/214519067-2487870d-56fc-4258-a474-362d52ab4ed6.png">

 Google will send you a `.json` file.
-This is your key for the OP Pipeline.
+This is your key for the ORC Pipeline.

 Congratulations!
-Now you are ready to use the [OP Pipeline](https://tools.openpecha.org/pipelines/).
+Now you are ready to use the [OCR Pipeline](https://tools.openpecha.org/pipelines/).
 Learn how to use it [here](#).